Updated on November 20, 2025 by Angelika Klein

 Staufer tumba in the central nave of Lorch Abbey Church

-View of the Rems Valley from the Marsilius Tower
+View from the Marsilius Tower

 Lorch Monastery: View from the Marsilius Tower over the Rems Valley

-The herb garden of the monastery
+The monastery’s herb garden

 Herb garden at Lorch Monastery with beds and signage